CruzHacks/cruzhacks-2025-website/README.md

    use version 18 of node, you may have to redo this step each time you open terminal
 4. Navigate to the root of the repository
    and run `yarn` to install all the dependencies
-5. Find/create .env file according to .env. sample (optional: create/find .env.production for production environment)
+5. Find/create .env file according to .env.sample (optional: create/find
+   .env.production for production environment)
 5. Run `yarn start` to start the frontend!

 ## Available Scripts